dafny-lang/dafny/docs/_includes/Types.md

 Trait `object` contains no members.

-The dynamic allocation of objects is done using new C ..., where C is the name of a class.
-The name C is not allowed to be a trait, except that it is allowed to be `object`.
+The dynamic allocation of objects is done using `new C ...`, where `C` is the name of a class.
+ The name `C` is not allowed to be a trait, except that it is allowed to be `object`.
  The construction `new object` allocates a new object (of an unspecified class type).
  The construction can be used to create unique references, where no other properties of those references are needed.

 ## 13.2.
 Inheritance {#sec-inheritance}